 Yet, to be an effective leader it is important that we find the time to stop, process, reflect and think ahead in an otherwise busy world.
-Without this time, we can so easily become hamsters on a wheel driven by, and reactive to, the multitude of everyday events around us.
+Without this time, we can so easily become hamsters on a wheel driven by, and reactive to, the multitude of everyday events and expectations around us.
 We can soon feel out of control and the job begins to feel too hard.
-Indeed, research tells us that generally CEOs struggle to carve out this time.
+Indeed, research tells us that generally CEOs struggle to carve out this time to stop and reflect.
 That is a shame, because finding it can be a game changer.

 This is why coaching is so important.
 It affords us with a valuable opportunity to take stock and to clarify our priorities and agendas, as well as to listen to ourselves and to reflect on our own needs and wellbeing as executive leaders.
 The CEOs that work with Forum Strategy tend to be ones that really prioritise their own professional development already.
 Even still, coaching itself can often fall down CEOs’ priority lists because it is seen by many as ‘a nice thing to do’, something that is rarely urgent in a world of urgent things.
 The majority of CEOs, according to recent research by Stanford Business School, do not have a dedicated coach.

 Yet the investment in a few hours reflection time every few weeks can help busy leaders to focus and regain a sense of control, both of their organisational agenda and their own priorities and actions as leaders.
 Any coach to CEOs should have a deep appreciation the CEO role, but shouldn’t pretend to understand the individual CEO’s world or come to it armed with off the shelf solutions – which can sometimes happen if the coach comes from the same sector.